Trump’s Border Wall May Take Funding From Schools For Military Kids

 “It was just really appalling and disgusting that the President would describe him in that way.”

-In 2016, Trump took heat for attacking the parents of slain soldier Humayun Khan.
+In addition, in 2016, Trump took heat for attacking the parents of slain soldier Humayun Khan.